udidol/add-whatsapp-button/README.md

-# Add WhatsApp Button
+# Add Chat App Button

-Add WhatsApp Button enables adding a customizeable click-to-chat WhatsApp button.
+Add Chat App Button enables adding a customizeable click-to-chat WhatsApp button.
 The plugin lets you choose between a simple WhatsApp icon and a rectangle with a custom text label.

 ## Description

 To enable the WhatsApp button, check the first box in the settings page.
-You will find this settings page in the admin dashboard menu, under Settings->Add WhatsApp Button.
+You will find this settings page in the admin dashboard menu, under Settings->Add Chat App Button.

 You must enter an international phone number (only numbers, **NO plus sign (+), NO dashes(-)**) in order to enable the WhatsApp button.
 Even if you manage to save settings into the database without entering a phone number, your button might not work properly.